Regarding the E2:ICS

-Why are those values questioned?
-Because the book features never-before-seen (and never-before-claimed) firepower figures.
-We're told of 200 gigaton weapons aboard capital ships of the Old Republic, kiloton-level fighter and anti-fighter weapons, et cetera . . . not to mention unusual theories such as the notion of invisible lightspeed turbolasers.
-Several of the weapons given such huge yields were never seen to fire in the canon film, and those which were seen to fire did so without such tremendous effect as the ICS book claims we should see.
+In short, seemingly off-the-wall claims were being made, and confusion naturally followed.
+We're told of 200 gigaton weapons aboard capital ships of the Old Republic, kiloton-level fighter and anti-fighter weapons, et cetera . . . not to mention unusual theories such as the notion of invisible lightspeed turbolasers as the source of the bolts we see.
+Several of the weapons given such huge yields were never seen to fire in the canon film, and those which were seen to fire did so without anything remotely resembling the tremendous effects Saxton claimed we should see.

-This TheForce.Net interview contains Saxton's statements that, contrary to the popular apologetic myth, he did not have the completed film at his disposal.
+In this TheForce.Net interview, we see Saxton's statements that, contrary to the popular apologetic myth, he did not have the completed film at his disposal when making the book.
 Judging by Saxton's time comments in the linked interview, the book deadline was at least four and a half months before the film was reported complete.
 Elements of the Geonosis battle sequence were not due for modeling or filming until months after the deadline, and other aspects of the film were not yet finalized (such as the role of the Geonosian fighters, which were virtually absent in the final film but figure prominently in the book).
 Indeed, it appears that many of the FX sequences were not complete (and in some cases would not begin until months later) when the book's deadline arrived.
 And so, despite claims by some that Saxton had carefully scrutinized the completed film, the facts show this not to be the case.
 Working with concept art, unfinished test shots, what elements were considered complete, and so on, Saxton had divined many values without reference to the actual movie.
 This is, no doubt, part of how Saxton arrived at figures for certain weapons that are hundreds and thousands of times greater than what is observed in the film.

 (Incidentally, Wayne Poe has provided a quote which helps to further establish the facts in the interview: